MyKinsta v2 – Touring the New Dashboard

 Manage Your Sites

 The next section in MyKinsta is “Sites,” in which you can see a full list of the WordPress sites you are managing and hosting with Kinsta.
-You can arrange them by name, total number of visitors to your website, and data usage.
+You can arrange them by name, total number of visitors to your website, data usage, and disk usage.
 We just recently added a search functionality as well for those of you who have a lot of sites!

 You can easily add new sites by clicking on the “Add Site” button, which gives you three options: